-Explanation.- The above exemption from open offer shall also apply to the target company with infrequently traded shares which is compliant with the provisions of subregulations (2), (3), (4), (5),(6), (7) and (8) of regulation 164A of the Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018.
-The pricing of such infrequently traded shares shall be in terms of regulation 165 of the Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018.
+Explanation. - The above exemption from open offer shall also apply to the target company with infrequently traded shares which is compliant with the provisions of subregulations (2), (3), (4), (5),(6), (7) and (8) of regulation 164A of the Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018.
+The pricing of such infrequently traded shares shall be in terms of regulation 165 of the Securities and Exchange Board of India (Issue of India (Issue of India (Issue of Capital and Disclosure Requirements) Regulation 165 of the Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018.

-Under Regulation 10(3), an increase in voting rights in a target company of any shareholder beyond the limit attracting an obligation to make an open offer under sub-regulation (1) of regulation 3, pursuant to buy-back of shares by the target company] shall be exempt from the obligation to make an open offer provided such shareholder reduces his shareholding such that his voting rights fall to below the threshold referred to in sub-regulation (1) of regulation 3 within ninety days from the date of the closure of the said buy-back offer.
+(3) An increase in voting rights in a target company of any shareholder beyond the limit attracting an obligation to make an open offer under sub-regulation (1) of regulation 3, pursuant to buy-back of shares by the target company] shall be exempt from the obligation to make an open offer provided such shareholder reduces his shareholding such that his voting rights fall to below the threshold referred to in sub-regulation (1) of regulation 3 within ninety days from the date of the closure of the said buy-back offer.

-Under Regulation 10(4), following acquisitions shall be exempt from the obligation to make an open offer under sub-regulation (2) of regulation 3, -
+(4) The following acquisitions shall be exempt from the obligation to make an open offer under sub-regulation (2) of regulation 3, -

-- a) acquisition of shares by any shareholder of a target company, upto his entitlement, pursuant to a rights issue; - b) acquisition of shares by any shareholder of a target company, beyond his entitlement, pursuant to a rights issue, subject to fulfillment of the following conditions, - i. the acquirer has not renounced any of his entitlements in such rights issue; and - ii. the price at which the rights issue is made is not higher than the ex-rights price of the shares of the target company, being the sum of,- - A. the volume weighted average market price of the shares of the target company during a period of sixty trading days ending on the day prior to the date of determination of the rights issue price, multiplied by the number of shares outstanding prior to the rights issue, divided by the total number of shares outstanding after allotment under the rights issue:

-Provided that such volume weighted average market price shall be determined on the basis of trading on the stock exchange where the maximum volume of trading in the shares of such target company is recorded during such period; and
+(a) acquisition of shares by any shareholder of a target company, upto his entitlement, pursuant to a rights issue;

+(b) acquisition of shares by any shareholder of a target company, beyond his entitlement, pursuant to a rights issue, subject to fulfillment of the following conditions, -

+(i) the acquirer has not renounced any of his entitlements in such rights issue; and

+(ii) the price at which the rights issue is made is not higher than the ex-rights price of the shares of the target company, being the sum of,-

+(A)the volume weighted average market price of the shares of the target company during a period of sixty trading days ending on the day prior to the date of determination of the rights issue price, multiplied by the number of shares outstanding prior to the rights issue, divided by the total number of shares outstanding after allotment under the rights issue: Provided that such volume weighted average market price shall be determined on the basis of trading on the stock exchange where the maximum volume of trading in the shares of such target company is recorded during such period; and

-- B. the price at which the shares are offered in the rights issue, multiplied by the number of shares so offered in the rights issue divided by the total number of shares outstanding after allotment under the rights issue: - c) increase in voting rights in a target company of any shareholder pursuant to buy- back of shares:
+(B) the price at which the shares are offered in the rights issue, multiplied by the number of shares so offered in the rights issue divided by the total number of shares outstanding after allotment under the rights issue:

-Provided that,-
+(c) increase in voting rights in a target company of any shareholder pursuant to buyback of shares: Provided that,-